jafar-shodiq/bunch-of-readme/README.md

-# Mostly as a reminder to help myself just in case
+# Mostly as reminder to help myself just in case